famzah/xterm-js-shell/README.md

 This project has not been tested at scale but has passed a ChatGPT code audit and is expected to be fully functional.

 # Usage
-You need to create your own "asyncio" server and then pass the "websocket" connections to the WebSocketHandler which is provided by "websocket_handler".
+You need to create your own "asyncio" server and then pass the "websocket" connections to the WebSocketHandler which is provided by "websocket_handler.py".
 The "server_example.py" shows how to implement a server.
 To run the current example:
 - Run "server_example.py" which starts a WebSocket server on TCP port 8765.
 - Serve "index.html" from a web server like Apache or Nginx on the same host that you started the WebSocket server.
 - Open "index.html" in a web browser.